jlengrand/introducing-kotlin-in-your-org/introducing-kotlin-in-your-org.md

 * Is it supported by any of our tools?
 No
 * How do you expect us to support it?

 ---

 ## Convincing Security / Compliance

 * Prove that Kotlin is safe
+* Using less well-known tools; FindSecBugs
 * Bring out the AoC contenders
 * Facts
 * Lobby
+* Be helpful, give solutions

 ---